maxsitt/insect-detect-docs/docs/software/pisetup.md

     cat ~/.ssh/id_rsa.pub | ssh pi@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
     ```

-    Please make sure to enter the correct **IP address** of your Raspberry Pi!
-You
+    Please make sure to enter the correct `IP address` (or hostname) of your
-    will be asked to enter the Pi's password and after you hit ++enter++ your
-    public SSH key will be saved to `/home/pi/.ssh/authorized_keys`.
-After that
+    Raspberry Pi.
+After entering your RPi password, your public SSH key will be
-    you won't be asked to enter your password again, as the authentication is
+    saved to `/home/pi/.ssh/authorized_keys`.
+After that you won't be asked to
-    now based on the SSH key pair.
+    enter your password again, as the authentication is now based on the SSH key.

 ---